-Porridge is made from semolina, millet, buckwheat or barley and is cooked with milk and sugar.
+Some people, especially children, will eat porridge for breakfast, which is similar to American oatmeal.
+Porridge can be made from semolina, millet, buckwheat, or barley and is cooked with milk and sugar.
 Sometimes it is also eaten with jam and can be served cold or hot.
-Oatmeal is not eaten very often.

 Fruit, jam, and other sweet foods are typically not eaten at breakfast.
-However, many school and office cafeterias serve sweet buns with raisins as a mid-morning snack which some people eat instead of breakfast.
+However, many school and office cafeterias serve sweet buns with raisins as a mid-morning snack, which some people will eat instead of breakfast.

-Pastries such as croissants are almost never seen on Russian family tables, although you will, again, probably find them in hotels and restaurants.
+Although pastries such as croissants are almost never seen on Russian family tables, you will probably find them at hotels and restaurants.

 One thing you might come across in Russia are a type of Russian pancake known as a blini.
 In size, blini are more substantial than a French crepe, but thinner and wider than an American pancake.
 Russians also eat oladyi, which is another kind of pancake, which is like a smaller version of an American pancake.